prinx/ussd-simulator/README.md

-> This repo has been move to the [Rejoice Framework](https://github.com/rejoice-framework/simulator) organisation.
+> This repo has been moved to the [Rejoice Framework](https://github.com/rejoice-framework/simulator) organisation.

 # USSD SIMULATOR